Andy3153/sway-rice/README.md

 Replace `/path/to/clone/folder/` with the folder you want to clone the Git repo inside.
 Your choice, could be your Home directory.

 ## Dependencies (in Arch Linux package names)
-`sway swaybg swayidle swaylock rofi-lbonn-wayland foot sov`
+`sway swaybg swayidle swaylock rofi-lbonn-wayland foot sov ttf-iosevka-nerd ttf-nerd-fonts-symbols `

 ## Other dotfiles of mine
 - [Zsh config](https://github.com/Andy3153/andy3153-zshrc)